 Walt Garrison played running back for the Dallas Cowboys while Tom Landry was their head coach.
 He played in Super Bowl V and Super Bowl VI.

 Walt Garrison was noted as one of the NFL’s toughest players.
 He played in the 1970 NFC Championship with a broken collarbone.
 He competed in the professional rodeo circuit during the off-season and is often referred to as, “The Cowboys’ Cowboy.”
-Not only was he regarded as one of the NFL’s toughest players, he remains a very popular player in Dallas Cowboys history, not only to Cowboys fans but even to NFL fans of rival teams.
+Not only was he regarded as one of the NFL’s most rugged players, he remains quite popular, not only in Dallas Cowboys history but even to NFL fans of rival teams.

 WALT GARRISON’S HOMETOWN AND CHILDHOOD